trisha-agni/micrograd/README.md

 # micrograd
-# Description:
+Description:
-In this file I have implemented backpropagation, a technique used to optimize neural networks.
+-In this file I have implemented backpropagation, a technique used to optimize neural networks.

 # What I learned:
 Python: